TatianaIM/TatianaIM.github.io/_news/announcement_1.md

 related_posts: false
 ---

-A **three-year postdoctoral position** is open in my team at the Physics Lab at ENS Lyon.
+A **three-year postdoctoral position** is open in my team at the <a href='https://www.ens-lyon.fr/PHYSIQUE'>Physics Lab</a> at ENS Lyon.
 The position is funded by the <a href="https://anr.fr/en/call-for-proposals-details/call/generic-call-for-proposals-aapg-2025/">ANR 2025 call</a> via the JCJC grant (DiPCaM).

 ---